d2l-ai/d2l-en/chapter_preliminaries/autograd.md

     return c
 ```

-Below we call this function with a random variable as input
+Below, we call this function, passing in a random value as input.
 Since the input is a random variable,
 we do not know what form
 the computational graph will take.